avarassanchez/tTEscanR/README.md

 <hr>

-To complement the codon usage analysis we have developed an independent module to retrieve the **codon frequency per gene matrix** from reference organisms.
+**Codon frequency table module.** To complement the codon usage analysis we have developed an independent module to retrieve the **codon frequency per gene matrix** from reference organisms.
 This table can be computed using Ensembl (though biomaRt) to access the reference sequence of an organisms or by directly imputing the reference genome or sequence of interest files.
 It is worth mentioning that the approach using Ensembl can give connection errors to the platform itself, unrelated to **tTEscanR**.
 In order to enable a more straight forward analysis we have incorporated as default the human ("hg38") and mouse ("mm39") codon frequency per gene matrices.

 **Function:** `ObtainCodonComposition()`

-Description: Based on a Ensembl dataset name retrieves the reference genome of the organism and computes the codon frequency per gene matrix.
+Based on a Ensembl dataset name retrieves the reference genome of the organism and computes the codon frequency per gene matrix.
 This function can also be used in a targeted mode by using the "transcripts" parameter to give a vector of gene ids to retrieve.

+**Parameters:**

 ```{r}
 # To check the list of Ensembl dataset names